NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap/ontap-san/configuration.rst

 dataLIF                   IP address of protocol LIF. **Use square brackets for IPv6**.
 Once set this **cannot be updated** Derived by the SVM unless specified useCHAP                   Use CHAP to authenticate iSCSI for ONTAP SAN drivers [Boolean]                                    false chapInitiatorSecret       CHAP initiator secret.
-Required if ``useCHAP=true``                                               "" chapTargetInitiatorSecret CHAP target initiator secret.
+Required if ``useCHAP=true``                                               "" labels                    Set of arbitrary JSON-formatted labels to apply on volumes.                                       "" chapTargetInitiatorSecret CHAP target initiator secret.
 Required if ``useCHAP=true``                                        "" chapUsername              Inbound username.
 Required if ``useCHAP=true``                                                    "" chapTargetUsername        Target username.
-Required if ``useCHAP=true``                                                     "" svm                       Storage virtual machine to use                                                                    Derived if an SVM managementLIF is specified igroupName                Name of the igroup for SAN volumes to use                                                         "trident"username                  Username to connect to the cluster/SVM password                  Password to connect to the cluster/SVM storagePrefix             Prefix used when provisioning new volumes in the SVM.
+Required if ``useCHAP=true``                                                     "" svm                       Storage virtual machine to use                                                                    Derived if an SVM managementLIF is specified igroupName                Name of the igroup for SAN volumes to use                                                         "trident" username                  Username to connect to the cluster/SVM password                  Password to connect to the cluster/SVM storagePrefix             Prefix used when provisioning new volumes in the SVM.
 Once set this **cannot be updated**         "trident" limitAggregateUsage       Fail provisioning if usage is above this percentage                                               "" (not enforced by default)